stanleytansx/stanleytansx.github.io/index.md

 ## News

+- **[Jul 2026]** I will be visiting the Forest Research Institute Malaysia for my dissertation research.
 - **[Apr 2026]** I passed my qualifying examination and advanced to candidacy with a MPhil!
 - **[Feb 2026]** I completed the Investing in Innovation Intensive at the Tsai Center for Innovative Thinking at Yale.
 - **[Dec 2025]** I presented my work on plant herbivory defenses at the British Ecological Society's Annual Meeting (Edinburgh, UK).